-Nontaxable social security payments.
-This is the nontaxable part of the amount of benefits shown in box 5 of Form SSA-1099, Social Security Benefit Statement, which includes disability benefits, before deducting any amounts withheld to pay premiums on supplementary Medicare insurance, and before any reduction because of receipt of a benefit under workers' compensation.

-Do not include a lump-sum death benefit payment you may receive as a surviving spouse, or a surviving child's insurance benefit payments you may receive as a guardian.

-- Social security equivalent part of tier 1 railroad retirement pension payments that are not taxed.
+- Nontaxable social security payments.
+This is the nontaxable part of the amount of benefits shown in box 5 of Form SSA-1099, Social Security Benefit Statement, which includes disability benefits, before deducting any amounts withheld to pay premiums on supplementary Medicare insurance, and before any reduction because of benefits received under workers' compensation.
+(Do not include a lump-sum death benefit payment you may receive as a surviving spouse, or a surviving child's insurance benefit payments you may receive as a guardian.) - Nontaxable railroad retirement pension payments treated as social security.
 This is the nontaxable part of the amount of benefits shown in box 5 of Form RRB-1099, Payments by the Railroad Retirement Board. - Nontaxable pension or annuity payments or disability benefits that are paid under a law administered by the Department of Veterans Affairs (VA).

-Do not include amounts received as a pension, annuity, or similar allowance for personal injuries or sickness resulting from active service in the armed forces of any country or in the National Oceanic and Atmospheric Administration or the Public Health Service, or as a disability annuity under section 808 of the Foreign Service Act of 1980.

-Pension or annuity payments or disability benefits that are excluded from income under any provision of federal law other than the Internal Revenue Code.

-Do not include amounts that are a return of your cost of a pension or annuity.
-These amounts do not reduce your initial amount.
+(Do not include amounts received as a pension, annuity, or similar allowance for personal injuries or sickness resulting from active service in the armed forces of any country or in the National Oceanic and Atmospheric Administration or the Public Health Service, or as a disability annuity under section 808 of the Foreign Service Act of 1980.) - Pension or annuity payments or disability benefits that are excluded from income under any provision of federal law other than the Internal Revenue Code.
+(Do not include amounts that are a return of your cost of a pension or annuity.
+These amounts do not reduce your initial amount.)